March 81C

 The March 81C is an open-wheel race car, designed by and built by March Engineering, to compete in the 1981 IndyCar season.
 It was March's first successful IndyCar chassis.
-The March 81C chassis managed to win 2 out of the 11 races that season, and score 1 pole position, all with Tom Sneva.
+The March 81C chassis won two out of the eleven races that season, and scored one pole position, all with Tom Sneva.
 It was powered by the 840 hp Ford-Cosworth DFX turbo V8 engine.